AmitKapilaCodeIns/tennis-club/README.md

 ## Wireframes

 -   These wireframes were created using Balsamiq during the Scope Plane part of the design and planning process for this project.
 The site was developed with the Desktop layout method first.
-The wireframes were therefore drawn with that thought in mind and adapted along of the project, and created with [Balsamiq](https://balsamiq.cloud/) .
+The wireframes were therefore drawn with that thought in mind and adapted alongside project changes, and created with [Balsamiq](https://balsamiq.cloud/) .
 First picture: Home page, Second picture: Coaching page, Third picture: Member page, Fourth picture: Thank you page.
     ![Screenshot Home page Wiframe ](./wireframes/home-wiframe.png)
     ![Screenshot Coaching page Wiframe ](./wireframes/coaching-wiframe.png)
     ![Screenshot Member page Wiframe](./wireframes/member-wiframe.png)